wkubinski/wkubinski.github.io/README.md

 - Energies
 - Nuclear Technology
 - International Journal of Advanced Nuclear Reactor Design and Technology
-- Nuclear Energy for New Europe (NENE)
+- Nuclear Energy for New Europe (Conference)

 ---